jennisa1/freeCodeCamp-Projects/Cat Photo Album app/Lessons Learned/Nested and IMG.md

   <h2>IMG Element</h2>
     <p>
      Learned how to incorporate an img element to my CatPhotoApp website.
-     This was done by creating an image element with an open tag (other- wise known as a self-closing tag).
+     This was done by creating an image element with an open tag (other wise known as a self-closing tag).
 Though an image has yet to appear under the paragraph, I inserted the open image tag beneath the p element.
 This is shown below.